Home » Departments » Sewer and Stormwater » Cemetery Brook Drain Tunnel Project » Project Progress Photos

 Site 9 - Consolidation Drainage Piping (Union, S. Willow, Cilley)

-Excavation of soil and placement of the trench boxes or soil support systems (SOEs) for the installation of the new 60-inch drainage pipe near Union and Shasta Streets.
+Placement of the a drainage manhole within soil support systems (SOEs).
+This manhole is part of the new 60-inch drainage pipe being installed near Union, Shasta and Willow Streets.
 Utilities such as gas, drinking water and sewer pipe have to be relocated and adjusted to fit the new drainage pipe in the ground.
+Manholes are used where the new drain pipe will change in direction or depth.

 Site 10 - Supplemental Vent Shaft (SV) - 2 (Maple & Silver)